phthom/ll/5-network.md

 networkpolicy.networking.k8s.io "access-nginx" created
 ```

+> **Important**: The NetworkPolicy allows traffic from Pods with the **label run: access**.
+>
-> Note: The NetworkPolicy allows traffic from Pods with the label run: access to Pods with the label run: nginx.
-These are the labels automatically added to Pods started via kubectl run based on the name of the Deployment.
+> This label is automatically added to Pods started via **kubectl run** based on the **name of the Deployment**.
+In the next command, we will run the pod with a name access.
+Of course, we can assign or define different labels.

 We should now be able to access the Service from the access Pod.